(This dispatch is part of our coverage of the 2019 Chicago International Film Festival.)

 It was a bit taxing to sift through, but at least his movie didn’t empathize with his characters’ wrongdoings.
 I can’t say the same about I Lost My Body, Jérémy Clapin’s animated feature debut about a severed hand as it wanders the city.
 Whose hand is it?
 It’s Naoufel’s (Hakim Faris), a twentysomething delivery guy who mutilated himself by accident.
 As the appendage roams the streets, we get longer and longer glimpses of the man’s life, mostly concerning his romantic pursuit of a would-be customer named Gabrielle (Victoire Du Bois).

 The animation sways from macabre to half-remembered, but it has a near-constant handle of its tone—aesthetically speaking, that is.
 It’s one of those films that doesn’t completely derail but gets increasingly misguided in both ethics and pathos.
 Simply put, Naoufel is a creep.
-He’s one of those whiny nice guys who can’t stomach of his crush not being.
+He’s one of those whiny nice guys who can’t stomach of his crush not being into him.
 He insinuates himself into her life; he learns about her job, address, and family.
 And let’s be clear: Clapin and Guillaume Laurent’s script doesn’t condemn this behavior.
 It enables it, then romanticizes it.

 It’s a testament to Clapin’s ability to combine frame-rate, music, and foley to engage the viewer.
 The technical work is the main reason I didn’t check out completely (well, that and the fact that it’s 81 minutes).
 Yet, I was always aware of how warped the story got and how it tried to justify it.
 I wonder what the woman down the row from me thought: she brought her son, no older than five, to the screening.
 I hope she had a talk with him afterward—and not just about language or sexual references.